Mass participation sporting events not permitted: Sport Singapore

 Organisers are to cancel or postpone the events to a later date, to safeguard the community against infections.

-Q: I represent an NSA and will like to conduct a tournament/competition during this period, for athletes' international qualifications.
+Q: I represent an NSA and would like to conduct a tournament/competition during this period for athletes' international qualifications.
 Is it still possible?

-A: Approved large outdoor classes at public spaces such as parks and Housing Board common areas, can continue.
+A: Approved large outdoor classes in public spaces such as parks and Housing Board common areas can continue.

-For organised programmes and classes outdoors, an additional service provider (such as an instructor or a coach) from a permitted enterprise may guide the group.
+For organised programmes and indoor classes, an additional service provider (such as an instructor or a coach) from a permitted enterprise may guide the group.

-Multiple groups of two remain allowable up to 30 participants or the capacity limit of the venue, whichever is lower, if the activity is of low intensity with masks on at all times.
+Multiple groups of two remain allowable up to 30 participants or the capacity limit of the venue, whichever is lower, if the activity is of low intensity with participants wearing masks at all times.

 The groups of two are not to intermingle and must remain 3m apart.